dexie-bot/viem/site/pages/op-stack/actions/getTimeToFinalize.md

 - **Type:** `Address`
 - **Default:** `targetChain.contracts.portal[chainId].address`

 The address of the [Portal contract](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts-bedrock/src/L1/OptimismPortal.sol).
-Defaults to the L2 Output Oracle contract specified on the `targetChain`.
+Defaults to the Portal contract specified on the `targetChain`.

 If a `portalAddress` is provided, the `targetChain` parameter becomes optional.